 ABSTRACT

-Plants can experience opposed selection on timing of reproduction within a season mediated by abiotic factors and species interactions, the direction of net selection depending on the relative importance of different selective agents.
-Selection mediated by species interactions, in turn, can be influenced by both abiotic factors and the community context where the interaction occurs.
+Plants can experience opposed selection on timing of reproduction within a season, the direction of net selection depending on the relative importance of different selective agents.
+Selection might be mediated by both abiotic factors and species interactions, and selection mediated by species interactions can, in turn, be influenced by both the abiotic environment and the community context.
 We investigated if differences in phenotypic selection on flowering phenology among 20 populations of the perennial herb Gentiana pneumonanthe during two years were mediated by the butterfly seed predator Maculinea alcon, and if the intensity of the butterfly-plant interaction was associated with the abundance of Myrmica ants, which act as a second host for the butterfly.
-In G. pneumonanthe populations where the predator was absent, phenotypic selection favored earlier flowering in both years.
-In plant populations where the predator was present, it attacked preferentially early-flowering individuals, and shifted the direction of selection to favoring later flowering.
+In G. pneumonanthe populations where the seed predator was absent, phenotypic selection favored earlier flowering in both years.
+In plant populations where the seed predator was present, it attacked preferentially early-flowering individuals, and shifted the direction of selection to favoring later flowering.
 Incidence of butterflies in plant populations, and thus predator-mediated shifts in selection on host plant phenology, were associated with the community context, in terms of the abundance of ants.
 Our results demonstrate that antagonistic interactions are able to shift the direction of selection on flowering phenology, and that the community context may influence the intensity of interactions, and of phenotypic selection, among populations.

 INTRODUCTION

 Timing of reproduction within a season is a key trait influencing interactions both with the physical environment and with other organisms.
 For plants in temperate regions, selection on flowering phenology is mediated by abiotic conditions (Franks et al., 2007, Giménez-Benavides et al., 2011) and by species interactions (Elzinga et al., 2007, Sletvold et al., 2015).

-.
-Both mutualistic (e.g. Munguía-Rosas et al., 2011a, Aizen, 2003) and antagonistic interactors (e.g. Ehrlén & Münzbergová, 2009, Biere & Antonovics, 1996) can be important agents of selection for flowering phenology.
-Mutualistic pollinators might select for both earlier (e.g. Munguía-Rosas et al., 2011a), and later flowering (e.g. Sandring & Ågren, 2009).
-Likewise, antagonistic interactions with herbivores or pre-dispersal seed predators might favor both later (e.g. Parachnowitsch & Caruso, 2008) and earlier flowering (e.g. Fukano et al., 2013).
-Plant species can thus simultaneously experience selection for earlier and later flowering mediated by different agents.
+Mutualistic pollinators might select for both earlier (e.g. Munguía-Rosas et al., 2011a , Chapurlat et al., in press), and later flowering (e.g. Sandring & Ågren, 2009).
+Likewise, antagonistic interactions with herbivores or pre-dispersal seed predators might favor both later (e.g. Parachnowitsch & Caruso, 2008, König et al., 2015) and earlier flowering (e.g. Fukano et al., 2013).
+Moreover, plants can simultaneously experience selection for earlier and later flowering mediated by different agents.
+For example, flowering early might be advantageous for plants at northern latitudes because it increases pollinator availability and the time available for seed development (Munguía-Rosas et al., 2011b), but at the same time costly if early flowering increases the exposure to antagonists.
 In these cases, net selection depends on the relative strengths of these interactions (e.g. Ehrlén and Münzbergová 2009, Sletvold et al. 2015).
-For example, flowering early might be advantageous for plants at northern latitudes because it increases pollinator availability and the time available for seed development (Munguía-Rosas et al., 2011b), but at the same costly if early flowering increases the exposure to antagonists.